-To become an event corprate partner or table corporate partner in 2019, please contact the Office of Advancement (865) 974-6083.
+To become an event corporate partner or table corporate partner in 2021, please contact the Office of Advancement at (865) 974-6083.

 Event Corporate Partner

-$5,000 includes table partner benefits plus logo recognition on the event invitation, signs, marketing materials, and displays
+$5,000 includes table partner benefits plus logo recognition on invitation, on event marketing materials, and at event.

 Table Corporate Partner

-$2,500 includes a table of eight seats and name recognition on event signs and displays
+$2,500 includes a table of eight seats and name recognition at event.

 Distinguished Alum Award recipients are extraordinary professionals who personify leadership.
 Through their vision, intellect, passion for excellence, and boldness of spirit, these individuals have touched countless lives.